ihormyroniuk/AUIKit/AUIKit/Application/README.md

 ### Methods

 ##### `willFinishLaunching()`
-Method is called when application begins launching because of user taps application icon on the Home screen.
+Method is called when application begins launching in response to the user tapping a Home screen icon.

+##### `willFinishLaunchingNotification(payload: [AnyHashable: Any])`
+Method is called when application begins launching in response to the user selecting notification alert.

 ##### `willFinishLaunchingLocation()`
 Method is called when application begins launching because of application has subscribed on location changes events and location has changed.

-##### `willFinishLaunchingNotification(payload: [AnyHashable: Any])`
-Method is called when application begins launching because of user taps notification's alert.

 ##### `willFinishLaunchingShortcutItem(_ shortcutItem: UIApplicationShortcutItem)`
 Method is called when application begins launching in response to the user selecting a Home screen quick action.

 ##### `didFinishLaunching()`
-Method is called when when application is almost launching because of user taps application icon on the Home screen.
+Method is called when application is almost launching in response to the user tapping a Home screen icon.

+##### `didFinishLaunchingNotification(payload: [AnyHashable: Any])`
+Method is called when application is almost launching in response to the user selecting notification alert..

 ##### `didFinishLaunchingLocation()`
 Method is called when when application is almost launching because of application has subscribed on location changes events and location has changed.

-##### `didFinishLaunchingNotification(payload: [AnyHashable: Any])`
-Method is called when application is almost launching because of user taps notification's alert.

 ##### `didFinishLaunchingShortcutItem(_ shortcutItem: UIApplicationShortcutItem)`
 Method is called when application is almost launching in response to the user selecting a Home screen quick action.